anieri/godwmstatus/README.md

 ## Summary

-This is a remake of [schachmat's "gods"][https://github.com/schachmat/gods].
+This is a clone of [schachmats repo][https://github.com/schachmat/gods].
 It is a dwm status script that displays date/time, cpu usage, memory consumption, and network transfer speeds.